metocean/moana-bufrtools/README.md

 ---
 ## Encoding support for mangōpare sensors.

-This encoding uses the toolbox developed by eccodes and it is adapted to encode mangōpare sensors using the template for Temperature and salinity profile observed by profile floats (315003) and the template to represent data derived from a ship based lowered instrument measuring subsurface seawater temperature, salinity and current profiles (315007).
+This encoding uses the toolbox developed by eccodes and it is adapted to encode mangōpare sensors' netcdf files.
+There is the option of using one of three [templates](https://community.wmo.int/en/activity-areas/wis/template-examples) (subsurface floats ([315003](https://wmoomm.sharepoint.com/:w:/s/wmocpdb/EZvB7yzzGMBOnVjh6ifiH1QB1ZpRu3YNjtuIszsa42tFig?e=Evfb5R)), ship deployment template ([315007](https://wmoomm.sharepoint.com/:w:/s/wmocpdb/EXh6sBgXywNAludHk-kEGNQB-ipxQJX6X8aYCNjF1Nlwzg?e=va2b1A)), glider template ([315012](https://github.com/wmo-im/BUFR4/issues/16), *work in process*)).

+At the moment we provide the option to decide if only the upcast should be extracted, or the full deployment. `upcast=True` or `upcast=False`.

+Additionally, as default we are only using mangōpare sensors data that has a Quality Contro Flag of Good (`QC_Flag=1`), to use Good and Probably good data set `QC_Flag=[1,2]`.

 ## Index
 ### utils